aptos-labs/developer-docs/docs/move/book/variables.md

 All local variables in Move can be used in two ways, either by `move` or `copy`.
 If one or the other is not specified, the Move compiler is able to infer whether a `copy` or a `move` should be used.
-This means that in all of the examples above, a `move` or a `copy` would be inserted by the compiler.
+This means that in all the examples above, a `move` or a `copy` would be inserted by the compiler.
 A local variable cannot be used without the use of `move` or `copy`.

-`copy` will likely feel the most familiar coming from other programming languages, as it creates a new copy of the value inside of the variable to use in that expression.
+`copy` will likely feel the most familiar coming from other programming languages, as it creates a new copy of the value inside the variable to use in that expression.
 With `copy`, the local variable can be used more than once.

 ```move